hassanshaikley/bitmaps-to-bdf/README.md

+# bitmaps-to-bmp

+I use this to create my own custom pixelated fonts out of bitmaps

+You can use this to generate your own fonts.

-How to run:
+## How to run

     > make

-    > (cat header.txt ; ./font-gen) > 5x5.bdf
+    > (cat header.txt ; ./font-gen) > [filename].bdf

-This outputs a file 5x5.bdf, which is a beautiful pixelated bitmap font!

--

-You can use this to generate fonts you design as bitmaps.

 This generator uses the upper case fonts for the lowercase ones as well.

+## How to create your own fonts

 Modify the .h file, which consists of several bitmaps.